Billy Hayes (writer): Life after prison

 Hayes wrote a book on his experiences, Midnight Express, which was later adapted into the 1978 film of the same name starring Brad Davis as Hayes.
 The film was directed by Alan Parker, with a screenplay by Oliver Stone.

 Hayes has since written the sequels Midnight Return (Escaping Midnight Express) and The Midnight Express Letters - from a Turkish Prison, 1970-1975, the latter a collection of the original letters written home to family and friends during his imprisonment.

 Three years after his escape, Hayes started giving talks to promote his book and realized he enjoyed the limelight and the energy of performing.
 Hayes started in theatre, and his first role was in a production of The Glass Menagerie in Los Angeles.

 He studied with actor William Hickey in New York and later with Eric Morris in Los Angeles.
 He found that "acting became therapy".
 In 1982, he starred in the play Bent and other plays in New York.

 Hayes became active in the entertainment industry, specifically acting and writing.
 He appeared in the Charles Bronson 1987 film Assassination, as a hired killer.
-He wrote and directed 2003's Southside (later released in the US as A Cock and Bull Story), which won numerous awards, including the 2002 L.A.
-Drama Critics' Circle award.
+He wrote and directed 2003's Southside (later released in the US as A Cock and Bull Story).

-In 2010, in an episode of National Geographic Channel's Locked Up Abroad, titled "The Real Midnight Express", Hayes finally told his fully accurate version of being sent to the infamous Turkish prison in Sağmalcilar, eventually escaping from İmralı prison on an island in the Marmara Sea.
+In 2010, in an episode of National Geographic Channel's Locked Up Abroad, titled "The Real Midnight Express", Hayes finally told his version of being sent to the infamous Turkish prison in Sağmalcilar, eventually escaping from İmralı prison on an island in the Marmara Sea.

 Hayes traveled the world with his one-man show, Riding the Midnight Express with Billy Hayes, from its premiere at the Edinburgh Fringe Festival in August 2013 until theatres closed in 2020 amid the COVID-19 pandemic.
 Hayes also presented the TV series "Greatest Prison Escapes" produced by Sky TV.